 - Remote/virtual sessions with the artist/speaker for students/faculty prior to events when available

-In order to reinvent how we operate, gather, and provide safe and healthy events for students, Student Involvement, Event Management, and Physical Plant have developed event reservation and space usage guidelines for fall.
+In order to reinvent how we operate, gather, and provide safe and healthy events for students, Student Involvement, Event Management, and Physical Plant have developed event reservation and space usage guidelines.
 These guidelines include reduced attendance, face coverings, physical distancing, etc.

 A select number of campus locations will be reservable for physically distanced events, meetings and activities.
 Each location will primarily be reservable in the evenings and on the weekends.
 Locations include a limited number of traditional classrooms, the new surge classrooms, and specified outdoor tents.
 Remote gatherings are still recommended.
 If gathering in-person is necessary or preferred, please refer to 25Live to review location availability and new capacities or contact the Events and Space Management Office for further guidance at 336-278-EVNT(3868) or firstname.lastname@example.org.